rahman37/CCNA-learning/labs/Day11_Troubleshooting_Static_Routes/README.md

 4. Found and corrected misconfigurations in each router.

 ## Result:
-Ping between PC1 and PC2 is successful after corrections.
+Ping between PC1 and PC2 is successful after corrections .